oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ```
 :::

-### <a name="ResolvinganEntityId" href="#ResolvinganEntityId">11.2.9 Resolving an Entity-Id</a>
+### <a name="ResolvinganEntityId" href="#ResolvinganEntityId">11.2.9 Resolving an Entity Id</a>

-To resolve an [entity-id](#EntityIdsandEntityReferences), e.g. obtained
+To resolve an [entity id](#EntityIdsandEntityReferences), e.g. obtained
 in an entity reference, into a representation of the identified entity,
 the client issues a `GET` request to the `$entity` resource located at
 the URL `$entity` relative to the service root.
-The entity-id MUST be
+The entity id MUST be
 specified using the system query option `$id`.

 ::: example
-Example 67: return the entity representation for a given entity-id
+Example 67: return the entity representation for a given entity id
 ```
 GET http://host/service/$entity?$id=http://host/service/Products(0)
 ```